vishrantgupta/Scrap-Google-Play-App-Reviews/README.md

 node google_play_all_reviews_scraper.js
 ```

 The above code will copy all the reviews and details of the application in `reviews/` and `details/` folder respectively.
+I have not tested this script for applications with millions of comments.